 To understand the difference between therapist and psychologist, it is important to note that both deal with mental stress and pressure on an individual.

 A psychologist has a professional degree in order to practice psychology, while a therapist can be a psychologist, social worker, career counselor, or marriage counselor.

 A psychologist works alongside a psychiatrist to prescribe some medical treatment apart from speech therapy.
 In contrast, a therapist works in most cases individually using various techniques of therapy.

 However, there is a huge number of professions that fall under the category of therapy.
 For instance, psychoanalysts, marriage and career counselors, social workers and psychotherapists, and many other professionals fall under the umbrella of therapy.

-But clinical and counseling psychology are the two branches that are within the context of therapist vs psychologist.
-Hence, to narrow down the concept of therapist vs psychologist, now we need to understand psychiatrists vs psychologist vs therapist.
+But clinical and counseling psychology are the two branches that are within the context of psychologist vs. therapist.
+Hence, to narrow down the concept of psychologist vs. therapist, we now need to understand psychiatrists vs. psychologist vs. therapist.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.